rolandshacks/esp32hacks/README.md

 # ESP32 Demos

-This project contains [ESP32](https://en.wikipedia.org/wiki/ESP32) demos written for the SSD1306 OLED display.
+This project contains [ESP32](https://en.wikipedia.org/wiki/ESP32) demos written for the SSD1306 OLED display including an I2C based simulator for the display device to simplify and speed up host based development.

+Also included is a simple python script to generate C++ bitmap data from PNG images.

 ![ESP32 Demos](screenshots/esp32_boing.gif)